 The Universeum shows us that science, in one form or another, is at the core of almost every aspect of the world.
 This is perfectly demonstrated in the popular Rainforest Hall, where you suddenly find yourself breathing the humid air of a tropical rainforest, surrounded by wildlife.
 It’s so immersive that it can be disorienting to step out into the crisp Swedish air.

 The other zones are every bit as enthralling, from the hands-on experiment department where you can try your hand at coding and inventing, to the ‘Deadly Beauties’ zone full of reptiles.
 The aquariums and the exhibit about crime-investigation and space could also keep us busy for hours.
 To have all of this under one roof is truly a delight – don’t miss it!

 Near the city, stretched out along the western Swedish coast, you’ll find the 20-or-so islands that make up the Gothenburg Archipelago.
 These are split into northern and southern archipelagos, with the southern collection of islands the closest to Gothenburg city.
 This area is completely car-free and comprises some of the more stunning natural landscapes you’ll see in Sweden.

-The rose garden is like something from a fairy tale if you’re there in July and the wide avenues of trees provide a tranquil place that’s mere moments from the city centre where you can stroll.
+The rose garden is like something from a fairy tale if you’re there in July, and the wide avenues of trees provide a tranquil place that’s mere moments from the city center where you can stroll.
 The glasshouse with its tropical plants has two levels to explore.